TYPO3-Initiatives/content-blocks-examples/README.md

 ## List of current Content Blocks examples

-This examples are soma small packages, which show how to use the Content Blocks:
+This examples are some small packages, which show how to use the Content Blocks:

 * Accordion
 * Card Group